DevExpress/devextreme-reactive/packages/dx-react-chart/demos/area/step-area.md

 # React Chart Step Area

-The demo demonstrates how to customize simple area to create step area.
-Also it shows legend item customization.
+The demo shows how to customize a simple area to convert it to a step area and demonstrates legend item customization.

 .embedded-demo({ "path": "area-chart/step-area", "showThemeSelector": true, "showThemeVariants": true })